 Players can relive the best four years of their lives as they travel around the board and compete to own it all.
 There’s even a special “Augie Advantage” for alumni players!

-Games are $35 each and available for pre-order at the link below or with your Viking Days registration.
+Games are $35 each and available for order at the link below.
+Any remaining games will also be available at Viking Days.

 Augieopoly is a special edition customized board game celebrating all things Augustana.
 Designed by an alumna, the game highlights historically significant moments in the story of the University, as well as legends and memories held dear by Vikings everywhere.